alephdata/aleph/docs/mappings.md

 ```

-Mappings are loaded with `aleph loaddataset <mapping name>`.
+Mappings are loaded with `aleph bulkload <mapping name>`.
 The mapping's name is the top-level property of a mapping file.
+Mappings may also be loaded with `aleph bulkload </path/to/yaml/file.yaml>`.

 A mapping consists of information identifying the datasets, their sources, their types, and possible access information, and a list of database queries:

 ```